Understand why buyers choose your competitors

 Every competitive analysis begins at zero.
 You research the same competitor twice, learning the same lessons.
 Insights live in decks, not searchable systems.

-Expensive Consulting, Infrequent Snapshots
+Expensive Research, Infrequent Snapshots

 Real-world applications